Maxwell G. Lee

-Maxwell George Lee Lipovitch (5 December 1931 – 3 March 2005) was an English educator, geographer, and activist for veganism and vegetarianism.

-Lee served in various leadership roles within the International Vegetarian Union (IVU), including honorary general secretary from 1979 to 1996, deputy president from 1996 to 1999, and president in 1999.
-Beyond his work with the IVU, he was deeply involved in the Vegetarian Society, where he served as chairman of the society's council and later as its president.
-He also played a significant role in charitable organizations, including The Vegetarian Charity, where he served as chairman for many years, and was active in geographical societies in Manchester.
-Lee's work extended to lecturing on vegetarianism globally, contributing to publications, and engaging in various forms of public outreach, including television and radio broadcasts.
+Maxwell George Lee Lipovitch (5 December 1931 – 3 March 2005) was an English educator, geographer, and vegan and vegetarian activist.
+He worked as a lecturer in urban geography and planning and was involved with school governance in the Manchester area.
+He held offices in several vegetarian organisations, including the International Vegetarian Union (IVU), where he was honorary general secretary from 1979 to 1996, deputy president from 1996 to 1999, and president in 1999.
+He was also chairman of the Vegetarian Society's council and later president of the society, and chaired The Vegetarian Charity from 1969 until his death.

 Biography

 Early life and education

-Maxwell George Lee Lipovitch was born on 5 December 1913 in Woolwich, London.
-He grew up in London and later pursued higher education at the University of London, where he earned a B.A. degree in Geography, and also obtained a Teacher's Certificate.
-He later earned a M.Sc. degree in Urban Studies from the University of Salford.
+Lee was born Maxwell George Lee Lipovitch on 5 December 1931 in Woolwich, London.
+He grew up in London and studied at the University of London, where he earned a B.A. in geography and a teacher's certificate.
+He later earned an M.Sc. in urban studies from the University of Salford.

 Career

-Educational career
+Education

-Lee had a distinguished career as a lecturer in urban geography and planning, with a special focus on housing and urban issues.
-He lectured at several institutions, including the Victoria University of Manchester, Manchester Metropolitan University, and the Open University.
-Prior to his academic career, Lee was involved in teaching and teacher training.
+Lee worked as a lecturer in urban geography and planning, with interests in housing and urban issues.
+He taught at the Victoria University of Manchester, Manchester Metropolitan University, and the Open University.
+Before his academic career, he worked in teaching and teacher training.

-Lee was also a governor of two comprehensive schools and served as Chair of Governors for one of them.
+He was also a governor of two comprehensive schools and served as chair of governors at one of them.